ocornut/imgui/README.md

 <b>I integrated ImGui in my engine and the text or lines are blurry..</b>

-- Try adjusting ImGui::GetIO().PixelCenterOffset to 0.0f or 0.5f.
-- In your Render function, try translating your projection matrix by (0.5f,0.5f) or (0.375f,0.375f).
+In your Render function, try translating your projection matrix by (0.5f,0.5f) or (0.375f,0.375f).

 <b>Can you create elaborate/serious tools with ImGui?</b>